tobiasdiez/storybook-vue-addon/README.md

 ## Installation

-> Note: Currently, only the [`@storybook/vue3-vite`](https://github.com/storybookjs/storybook/tree/next/code/frameworks/vue3-vite) builder is supported.
+> Note: Currently, only the [`@storybook/vue3-vite`](https://github.com/storybookjs/storybook/tree/next/code/frameworks/vue3-vite) builder is supported (or the deprecated `@storybook/builder-vite` version 0.2.7 or higher).

 1. Add `storybook-vue-addon` to your dev-dependencies.